JetpackSnail/Object-Detection-in-an-Urban-Environment/README.md

 ### Split the dataset

-The dataset is split randomly in the ratio 80% for training, 10% for validation and 10% for testing.
+The dataset is split randomly in the ratio 80% for training, 20% for validation.

 The three subfolders are: